 What were Prince Andrew’s ties to Ghislaine Maxwell and Jeffrey Epstein?

-Prince Andrew may have hoped to avoid further embarrassment during Maxwell’s trial, but a single image reminded the world of his intimate ties to the socialite and Epstein
+Duke of York may have hoped to avoid further embarrassment during socialite’s trial but a single image reminded the world of his intimate ties to the scandal embroiling him

 Prince Andrew’s presence in the Ghislaine Maxwell trial was most keenly felt in a photograph he didn’t appear in.

-The photo was taken on a trip the pair took to the royal manor in 1999 as the guest of Prince Andrew.
+The photo was taken on a trip the pair took to the royal manor in 1999 as the guest of the Duke of York.

 It was among 19 images released to the jury of Epstein and Maxwell in exotic locations appearing to be very much in love that were found on CDs taken from a 2019 FBI raid on Epstein’s Manhattan townhouse.